 He began his vocal studies in 2007 and after a few months he debuted as Rodolfo in La Bohème at Teatro La Fenice in Venice.
 From 2010 to 2013 he was a member of the ensemble of Dresden Semperoper, where he performed many important roles such as Don José in Carmen, Riccardo in Un Ballo in Maschera, Mario Cavaradossi in Tosca, Nemorino in L’elisir d’amore, the Duke of Mantua in Rigoletto and Gennarino in the world première of Gisela, the last opera written by Hans Werner Henze.

-His plans in the 2019/20 season include Madama Butterfly at Opéra National de Paris, Un Ballo in Maschera at Teatro Petruzzelli in Bari, Tosca at Opera di Roma, Carmen in Frankfurt, Montemezzi’s L’amore dei tre re and Nono’s Intolleranza 1960 at Teatro alla Scala, Rigoletto in Beijing.
+His plans in the 2019/20 season include Madama Butterfly at Opéra National de Paris and in his house debut at the Metropolitan Opera, La Bohème at the Royal Opera House in Muscat in tour with Opéra de Monte-Carlo and in concert in Seoul with the KBS Symphony Orchestra, Un Ballo in Maschera at Teatro Petruzzelli in Bari, Tosca at Opera di Roma, Carmen in Frankfurt, Montemezzi’s L’amore dei tre re and Nono’s Intolleranza 1960 at Teatro alla Scala, Rigoletto in Beijing.